james-tiger/GAME/README.md

 In **Pac-Man: The Eternal Maze**, players embark on a timeless adventure as they step into the shoes of the iconic Pac-Man.
 Set within a mesmerizing and mysterious labyrinthine world, the game unfolds a narrative of simplicity and depth. 🌟

 ---

-## Pac-Man Game Overview

-Pac-Man is a classic arcade game that was first released in 1980.
-It was developed by Namco and has since become one of the most iconic and recognizable video games of all time. 🕹️

 ### Plot

 In Pac-Man, players control the titular character, Pac-Man, as he navigates through a maze filled with pellets and ghosts.
 The objective is to eat all the pellets while avoiding the ghosts, which will result in losing a life if caught.
 Eating power pellets allows Pac-Man to temporarily turn the tables and eat the ghosts. 👻